 Dedicated e-mail distribution lists are created for the whole consortium, each WP, Management Board, General Assembly, Legal Signatory Representatives, Financial Contacts and other specific sub-groups.
 Email lists are used to communicate relevant project information with the right group of people.
-All project deadlines are reminded in advance using email lists.
+Reminder emails for deliverables and milestones are sent to the relevant email lists, for timely implementation of the project.
 Various information is shared using email lists (e.g. dates of project meetings).